-Georgia Department of Community Affairs Office of Community Development 60 Executive Park South Atlanta, Georgia 30329-2231 period, and after acting on any local comments received, the Recipient should submit to DCA a signed Request for Release of Funds and Certification (RROF/Certification) form with a copy of the published Notice.
+Georgia Department of Community Affairs Office of Community Development 60 Executive Park South, NE Atlanta, Georgia 30329-2231 to DCA a signed Request for Release of Funds and Certification (RROF/Certification) form with a copy of the published Notice.
 The RROF must be properly completed and signed by the Certifying Officer of the Recipient.
 DCA cannot approve the RROF/Certifications before 15 calendar days have elapsed from the time of its receipt or from the time specified in the Notice, whichever is later.
 This time period is to allow DCA to consider any public objections.
 (See 24 CFR 58.75 in Appendix 2 for permissible bases for objections.)